dixonge/gtd/science/Temperatures.md

 2. The Southern hemisphere data coverage reached 50% only in 1950.

-3. Global averages for a century were created by combining the sparse Northern hemisphere averages with the almost non-existent Southern hemisphere averages[^1]
+3. Global averages for a century were created by combining the sparse Northern hemisphere averages with the almost non-existent Southern hemisphere averages[UPDATE – BOMBSHELL: audit of global warming data finds it riddled with errors](https://wattsupwiththat.com/2018/10/11/bombshell-audit-of-global-warming-data-finds-it-riddled-with-errors/)

 4. Making any claim about current global temperature trends compared to the past is rendered meaningless.

 5. In 1987 NOAA commissioned a study.
-It showed no warming trend in the U.S. from 1895-1987[^2]
+It showed no warming trend in the U.S. from 1895-1987 [U.S. Data Since 1895 Fail To Show Warming Trend](https://www.nytimes.com/1989/01/26/us/us-data-since-1895-fail-to-show-warming-trend.html?src=pm)

 6. It is perfectly safe to say that the earth has been warming since the end of the last ice age.